 1. Process inputs

 Note that different batches of raw material will always have a slight variation, whether that be a chemical composition, a color variation, or other.
-All these variations could be within a set tolerance but there will always be a variation.
+All these variations could be within a set tolerance but there will always be variation.
 That’s a fact.

 2. Controlled variables